 Personalize as Much as Possible

-Get a custom holiday card printed with your logo.
+Get a custom holiday card (I know where you can find some waste and recycling-themed holiday greeting cards!) printed with your logo.
 This helps with instant brand recognition and lets you control the art, which is important if you are looking to go the secular route.
 Since some families display their holiday greeting cards, you also have the chance to get your logo seen by your customers’ visiting friends and family members.
 In addition to personalizing the cards with your brand, try to personalize it for each customer.
 Chewy, an online pet food retailer, sends out greeting cards every year.
 Each card is handwritten and includes the customer’s name in the salutation.
 In 2017, Chewy’s Vice President of Customer Service, Kelli Durkin, estimated that the company would be sending out five million handwritten holiday cards.
 If Chewy can do it, you can, too.

 If you are already running successful marketing campaigns, do not try to squeeze in greeting cards if time and labor are in short supply.
 Outsource the work as much as your budget allows.
 Your local print shops may offer services that include pre-sorting your cards so that you do not have to worry about sticking on labels and stamps—plus presorted mail saves the Post Office time and money, so these postage rates often save you money.
 If you are looking to do handwritten cards, you may find that hiring a temp office worker to do the job makes good sense for your budget.
 Find creative ways to get the job done while keeping a personal touch.